Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-2-cursor-parents.md

 ---
-description: Part 2 of the getting started series.
-In this part you'll learn how to use the Cursor object and how nesting and parenting consoles works. ms.date: 09/04/2023
+description: Part 2 of the SadConsole getting started series.
+In this part you'll learn how to use the Cursor object and how nesting and parenting consoles works. ms.date: 10/31/2023
 ---

 # Get Started 2 - Cursors and parenting